cftarbay/Roll20-Macros/README.md

 # Intro

 This file contains some macros I wrote for the popular tabletop site, roll20.net, for a game of Fate I'm involved with.
+Macros can be typed into the chat box, and execute built-in commands in roll20's api.
 First of all are simple ones, which just cut down on the amount of typing.

 You will also find in this repo a pdf manual I wrote to aid in the creation of simple macros and abilities for other players in my game who may not know how to code at all.
 I found the documentation on roll20 and elsewhere on the internet to be lacking, so this was my solution, so others in my game could easily use these shortcuts.